saltyorg/docs/docs/faq/Plex.md

        sb install plex
        ```

-- Using SSH Tunneling to log into Plex and set your credentials:

-    - On your host PC (replace `<user>` with your user name and `<yourserveripaddress>` with your serveripaddress - no arrows):
+=== "Use SSH to tunnel to my server and claim it"

+    - On your local machine (the one that you uise to ssh into your saltbox machine):

        ```shell
        ssh <user>@<yourserveripaddress> -L 32400:0.0.0.0:32400 -N
        ```

+       Of course, replace `<user>` with your user name and `<yourserveripaddress>` with your serveripaddress - no arrows

        This will just hang there without any message.
 That is normal.

-    - In a browser, go to <http://localhost:32400/web>.
+    - In a browser **ON THAT MACHINE**, go to <http://localhost:32400/web>.

     - Log in with your Plex account.